Luke Raley Player Props: Rays vs. Red Sox

 Luke Raley At The Plate

-- Raley is hitting .208 with a double, three home runs and three walks.
+- Raley is batting .208 with a double, three home runs and three walks.

-- Raley has picked up a hit in four games this season (44.4%), including one multi-hit game.
+- In four of nine games this year, Raley has had at least one hit, including one game with multiple hits.

-- He has homered in two of nine games played this year, and in 10% of his plate appearances.
+- He has homered in two of nine games played this season, and in 10% of his plate appearances.

 - In three games this year (33.3%), Raley has picked up an RBI, including two games with multiple runs batted in.